oracle/terraform-provider-oci/website/docs/d/monitoring_alarm_statuses.html.markdown

 * `display_name` - The configured name of the alarm.
 Example: `High CPU Utilization`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the alarm.
 * `rule_name` - Identifier of the alarm's base values for alarm evaluation, for use when the alarm contains overrides.
 Default value is `BASE`.
 For information about alarm overrides, see [AlarmOverride](https://docs.cloud.oracle.com/iaas/api/#/en/monitoring/latest/datatypes/AlarmOverride).
 * `severity` - The perceived type of response required when the alarm is in the "FIRING" state.
 Example: `CRITICAL`
 * `status` - The status of this alarm.
 Status is collective, across all metric streams in the alarm.
 To list alarm status for each metric stream, use [RetrieveDimensionStates](https://docs.cloud.oracle.com/iaas/api/#/en/monitoring/latest/AlarmDimensionStatesCollection/RetrieveDimensionStates).
-The alarm attribute `isNotificationsPerMetricDimensionEnabled` must be set to `true`.
 Example: `FIRING`
 * `suppression` - The configuration details for suppressing an alarm.
 	* `description` - Human-readable reason for suppressing alarm notifications.
 It does not have to be unique, and it's changeable.
 Avoid entering confidential information.